Menu

 The owner’s passion for the renovation project is reflected by charming details which reference Whitesand Shiel’s history.
 Former fish crates have been reborn as a wooden coffee table, while original fishing nets top the bed.
 Old oars are now coat hooks and an upturned fishing boat was ingeniously converted into sheltered outdoor seating.
 Continuing that nautical theme, the Royal Border Bridge is visible through a sitting-room porthole window.

-That boat-cum-bench is part of a grassy garden with a pizza oven where you can eat al-fresco on sunny days — and use the provided telescope to stargaze at night.
+That boat-turned-bench is part of a grassy garden with a pizza oven where you can eat al-fresco on sunny days — and use the provided telescope to stargaze at night.
 Look out for the house’s vintage weather vane, too.

 Connecting to Edinburgh, York and London, Berwick’s station is a ten-minute walk away past the walled town’s castle remains.
 Just beyond are plenty of independent shops and galleries, plus a host of good restaurant options.
 Fourteen miles south, across Berwick’s other two great bridges, is Holy Island.
 The iconic Bamburgh Castle and namesake beach below aren’t much further on, with sandy shores at Cheswick or Eyemouth even closer.
 Explore inland, meanwhile, and you can visit ruined, romantic abbeys or Walter Scott locations amid the Scottish Borders or hike up beautiful, crowd-free Cheviot Hills.